jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 - Postgres operator for connection to Redshift

+To run the Airflow ETL copy contents of /airflow folder to $AIRFLOW_HOME.
+The folder contains .py with DAG definition and plugins folder with one custom operator.

 ### Spark on EMR
 The ETL is executed automatically by Airflow, but it can also be run manually in jupyter notebooks, in both cases on EMR.